BaoNguyen151654/Baonguyen151654/README.md

 </p>

 **Description:**
-This project focuses on building a database for an online bike shop.
-The MySQL database is connected to the shop's website to process real-time transactions.
-In addition, I performed data analytics and machine learning by extracting features from this dataset to generate recommendations for optimizing business solutions.
+In this project, I build an end-to-end data-driven system for a bike shop, including a relational database and data pipelines managing 321 products and 1,400+ customers.
+I also develop a Flask-based online shopping platform integrated with MySQL to process real-time transactions, and train a logistic regression model achieving 83% accuracy to predict bike brand tiers, enabling customer segmentation and inventory planning.

 **View the full project here:** [Database of an online bike shop and machine learning](https://github.com/BaoNguyen151654/Database_ML_Bikeshop_Project)